pwn-college/pwn-college.github.io/modules/suid.md

 To get a flag using a given program, you need to understand how the program works.
 For `cat` and `tail` it's easy.
-Can you get the flag using `/bin/whiptail`, a program that is used to create TUIs (Text User Interfaces)?
+Can you get the flag using `whiptail`, a program that is used to create TUIs (Text User Interfaces)?
 Hint: yes, but you need to know how to use whiptail!

 So, how do you learn?